 In short for “Debian Package Manager”,

-'dpkg' has the sole purpose of installing and managing Debian (.deb) packages in Linux.
+'dpkg' has the sole purpose of installing and managing Debian (.deb) packages on Debian based Linux distributions like Ubuntu, Linux Mint and PopOS.
 After having successfully downloaded or transferred a Debian package on our system, comes the installation part.

 Install deb files on Ubuntu using the dpkg command